Jake Diekman: New York Mets

 On February 6, 2024, Diekman signed a one-year, $4 million contract with the New York Mets.
 The deal included a vesting option for the 2025 season.
 In 43 appearances for the Mets, he compiled a 5.63 ERA with 40 strikeouts and 4 saves over 32 innings of work.
 On July 29, Diekman was designated for assignment by the Mets.
 He was then released by the team on August 3.

 Lincoln Saltdogs

 On February 11, 2025, Diekman signed a minor league contract with the Atlanta Braves organization.
 He was released prior to the start of the season on March 19.

 On April 22, 2025, Diekman signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
 Appearing in four games as a reliever, he pitched to a 3.00 ERA over three total innings of work, giving up one run while striking out seven batters.
 On May 23, Diekman announced his retirement from professional baseball.

 Coaching career

-In spring 2025, following his retirement, Diekman was retained by the Saltdogs, taking a position as a coach.
+In December of 2025, Diekman accepted a position as head coach of Lincoln Christian School, in Lincoln, Nebraska.